MVB1/CourseProjectGettingandCleaningData/README.md

 #####*Usage*

 The **run_analysis.R** script has been optimized for Windows 7 Professional, R version 3.1.2, and RStudio Version 0.98.1087; the *reshape2* package is required.
-Please skip the optional download and decompression steps if your data has already been saved on your computer.
-The script assumes that you did not change any of the names of the original files and folders, and that they are located in your working directory (in a folder named *data2*).
+The download and decompression steps are optional and will be skipped if the *UCI HAR Dataset* has already been saved on your computer (in your working directory in a folder named *data2*; the script assumes that you did not change any of the original files and folders).

 ***